 I had an epiphany today, and not a wonderful one either.
-It was actually a bit disappointing, to tell the truth.
+It was actually a bit disappointing.

 I was outdoors this morning, working up a flowerbed, and as I spaded, pulled out stray grass and weeds, and worked up the dirt, it dawned on me that I really don’t enjoy gardening.

 Like most people, I love beautiful gardens.
 I love the green lawns that surround them, and I love little nooks and crannies, like a hidden corner or between the roots of a large tree, where unexpected beauty grows.
 I love damp mossy places, and I love bright, open beds full of colour.
 I just don’t like making it happen.

 This morning I was hard at work on a flowerbed that runs the length of my husband’s shop.
 The only perennials in this one, however, are a clump of rhubarb, and a huge hosta that I divided into three.
 When planting season arrives, it’s due to have sunflowers (for height and colour) and a ton of nasturtiums, because I love their green leaves and cheerful flowers.
 Also, they’re pretty good at covering every square inch of the flowerbed and I don’t have to worry about weeds until I rip them out in the fall.
 It was hard work because the dirt is packed solid by snow sliding off the metal roof of the shop.
 It lands with a thud so loud you can hear it in the house.